johnreybacal/marc2json/README.md

 html:
 <input type = "file" id = "marc-input" />

-to see results, go to inspector in type 'obj' in the console
+to see results, go to inspector and type 'obj' in the console